isomerpages/np-infosite/_quick-links/Staff.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>​NPWireless and NPWirelessx for students and staff to gain access to the
+<p>​NPWireless and NPWirelessx for staff to gain access to the campus IT
-campus IT services and network resources.</p>
+services and network resources.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>​<a href="/guides/wi-fi/" rel="noopener noreferrer nofollow" target="_blank">Guide</a>